 To protect their native maize varieties from contamination, some Mexican communities have carried out their own genetic testing, carefully conserved native varieties and demanded a moratorium on GM corn imports.
 In workshops in some of Mexico’s most remote rural areas, monolingual Indians study genetic modification and the dangers of contamination to develop their own programs to defend their corn.

-The simple message, “In Defense of Corn,” is also becoming a banner of the movement against neoliberal globalization.
-Although they number in the hundreds of thousands, maize activists rarely gather in large demonstrations or marches.
-But their power to convene bodies and imaginations is increasing.
-Via Campesina, the global expression of the movement, groups 97 organizations in 43 countries that in turn represent millions of small farmers.
-This organization, including thousands of Mayan farmers from the surrounding area, was by far the largest contingent in the marches in Cancun at the Fifth Ministerial of the World Trade Organization.
+The simple message, “In Defense of Corn,” is also becoming a banner of the movement against neoliberal globalisation.
+Although they number in the hundreds of thousands, maize activists rarely gather in large demonstrations or marches, however their power to convene bodies and imaginations is increasing.
+Via Campesina, the global expression of the movement, groups 97 organisations in 43 countries that in turn represent millions of small farmers.
+This organisation, including thousands of Mayan farmers from the surrounding area, was by far the largest contingent in the marches in Cancun at the Fifth Ministerial of the World Trade Organisation.

 Native Corn has become the mine canary